joavzmo/investmat2019/CourseOutline.md

   * Learner will be able to analyze the open-loop step response in Matlab using `step`.

 ### 2.3 - PID controller design
+  * Learner will be able to create a PID controller in Matlab using `pid`.
+  * Learner will be able to analyze the closed-loop step response in Matlab using `feedback`.
+  * Learner will be able to select the best parameters for a PID controller.

 ### 2.4 - Root locus controller design

 ### 2.5 - Frequency response controller design